avisek123/RNUnitTesting/README.md

 - ✅ Add Two Numbers
 - ✅ Multiply Two Numbers
-- Check if a Number is Even or Odd
+- ✅ Check if a Number is Even.
 - Find the Length of a String
 - Concatenate Two Strings
 - Convert a String to Uppercase